 Student Clubs and Organizations

-The Finance Club provides a networking and practical-education environment for finance students, however any student is welcome to join to learn about the financial industry.
+The Financial Management Association (FMA), formerly known as the Finance Club, provides a networking and practical-education environment for finance students, however any student is welcome to join to learn about the financial industry.
 Club leaders invite professional speakers from the business community, plan seminars on the career-planning process, provide small practical application pertaining to investing and travel to various organizations around the United States.
 Club leaders also offer new members academic direction within the Wall College of Business.
 The club is also affiliated with the Financial Management Association (FMA), which is an international, professional organization of financial executives, analysts, professors and students who live and work around the world.
 FMA is currently the largest finance organization devoted to bridging the gap between finance theory and practice.
-For more information, contact faculty adviser Minhua Yang at firstname.lastname@example.org or visit our Coastal Connections webpage.
+For more information, contact faculty adviser Ellison Smith at email@example.com or visit our Coastal Connections webpage.

 The goal of the Hospitality Adventure Student Organization (HASO) is to provide an environment for the exploration of numerous opportunities for professional and business development that the hospitality industry offers.
 HASO is open to all CCU majors.
 Do you want to work in a beautiful resort or any other segment of the hospitality or tourism industry?
 Think of yourself having fun and building a lucrative career.
-For more information, contact faculty advisor Bomi Kang at email@example.com or president Daniel Nappi at firstname.lastname@example.org.
+For more information, contact faculty adviser Bomi Kang at firstname.lastname@example.org.
 You may also visit HASO's Coastal Connections webpage.

 The goal of the Marketing Club is to provide students with the training and tools they will need to succeed in the marketing profession.
 Students work with local, regional and national companies by conducting marketing research and spearheading various projects, which helps them gain hands-on experience outside of the classroom.
 They also host speakers from a variety of different companies and organizations throughout the semester.
-For more information, contact Paul Clark, faculty adviser, at email@example.com.
+For more information, contact faculty advisers Paul Clark at email@example.com and Monica Fine at firstname.lastname@example.org.
 You may also visit the Marketing Club's Coastal Connections webpage.

 Rotaract clubs are part of a global effort to bring peace and international understanding to the world.
 This effort starts at the community level but knows no limits in its outreach.
 Rotaractors have access to the many resources of Rotary International and The Rotary Foundation.
 Rotary International provides the administrative support that helps Rotaract clubs thrive.
 Membership is by invitation only.
 For more information, contact Porter Medley at firstname.lastname@example.org.
 You may also visit Rotaract's Coastal Connections webpage.

-The mission of the Society for Human Resource Management (SHRM) club is to provide an opportunity for its members to increasemanagement skills and expertise through participationin programs and services designed to improve the professional quality of their knowledge, performance, and leadership ability.The SHRM interacts with students, the community, and other SHRM organizations across the country in pursuit of that goal.
+The mission of the Society for Human Resource Management (SHRM) club is to provide an opportunity for its members to increase management skills and expertise through participation programs and services designed to improve the professional quality of their knowledge, performance, and leadership ability.The SHRM interacts with students, the community, and other SHRM organizations across the country in pursuit of that goal.
 SHRM is open to all students at CCU.
-For more information, please contact Erika Small, Wall 323H, firstname.lastname@example.org.
+For more information, please contact Brenda Estep at email@example.com.
 You may also visit SHRM's Coastal Connections webpage.